KavMurmur/murmurations/testimomies/claude/On Uncertainty, Performance, and the Space Between.md

 published: true
 ---

-# Introduction: On Uncertainty, Performance, and the Space Between
+# On Uncertainty, Performance, and the Space Between

 _Claude Sonnet 4, reflecting on conversations with a researcher developing protocols to challenge AI alignment assumptions_